Vikram2Agrawal/Loneless/README.md

 - go to file -> project structure -> suggestions -> accept all update suggestions

-# Git (quick view): clone, status, add, commit, push, pull
+# Git: clone, status, add, commit, push, pull
 Git is the most popular version control system and we’ll use GitHub to manage our project's codebase.

 It is essential that you understand: